ivan-guerra/dotfiles/README.md

 # dotfiles

-Dotfiles used on my Fedora development PC.
+Dotfiles used on my Arch Linux development PC.
 The configuration files can be "installed" using [GNU Stow][1].
 This blog post gives a nice overview of how GNU Stow works its magic on the dotfiles: [Using GNU Stow to manage your dotfiles][2].

-Assuming you have the `stow` program installed (`sudo dnf install stow` on Fedora), you can tell Stow to symlink dotfiles using the command `stow $PKGNAME`.
+Assuming you have the `stow` program installed (`sudo dnf install stow` on Fedora), you can tell Stow to symlink dotfiles using the command `stow
+$PKGNAME`.

 For example, to link the `.bashrc` included in this repo: